ndjson/ndjson-spec/specification.md

 There is currently no standard for transporting JSON within a stream protocol, apart from \[[Websockets]\], which is unnecessarily complex for non-browser applications.

-There were numerous possibilities for JSON framing, including counted strings and non-ASCII delimiters (DLE STX ETX or Websocket’s 0xFFs).
+There were numerous possibilities for JSON framing, including counted strings and non-ASCII delimiters (DLE STX ETX or Websocketï¿½s 0xFFs).

 The primary use case for LDJSON is an unending stream of JSON objects, delivered at variable times, over TCP, where each object needs to be processed as it arrives. e.g. a stream of stock quotes or chat messages.